Artwork created by Chimpanzees.

 In the case of chimpanzees and other great apes, research has shown that certain individuals respond to color and enjoy painting as a type of enrichment.
 Like human artists, each chimpanzee has a unique reaction and approach to their canvas.
 While most chimpanzees enjoy using their hands and feet, occasionally even their lips, some have even learned how to use a paintbrush.

-Artwork created by great apes Zoo Knoxville.
+Artwork created by Great Apes.

 Reflecting on the concept of 98.6%, our shared DNA, and the vast number of similarities between humans and chimpanzees, we celebrate our likeness.
 At the same time, we ponder questions as we explore our creative commonality: Are we really so different?
 In fact, the comparison of DNA between chimpanzees and humans is higher than that of chimpanzees and gorillas.